Web series: 2000s

-In 2004, Stewart St. John, executive producer and head writer of 1990s webisodics The Spot, revived the brand for online audiences as The Spot (2.0), with a new cast, and as a separate soap opera on Sprint PCS Vision-enabled cell phones, creating the first American mobile phone series.
-St. John and partner Todd Fisher produced over 2,500 daily videos of the mobile soap, driving story lines across platforms to its web counterpart.
+In 2004, Stewart St. John, executive producer and head writer of the 1990s web series The Spot, revived the brand for online audiences as The Spot (2.0), with a new cast, and as a separate soap opera on Sprint PCS Vision-enabled cell phones, creating the first American mobile phone series.
+St. John and partner Todd Fisher produced over 2,500 daily videos of the mobile soap, driving storylines across platforms to its web counterpart.

-In 2007, the creators of lonelygirl15 followed up the series' success with KateModern, a comedy-drama series that debuted on social network Bebo, and took place in the same fictional universe as their previous show.
+In 2007, the creators of lonelygirl15 followed up on the show's success with KateModern, a comedy-drama series that debuted on the social network Bebo and took place in the same fictional universe as their previous show.
 Big Fantastic created and produced the soap opera Prom Queen, financed and distributed by Michael Eisner's production firm Vuguru, and debuted the series on MySpace.
 Vuguru partnered with Mark Cuban's channel HDNet to release All-for-nots, a mockumentary series by The Burg creators Kathleen Grace and Thom Woodley, which debuted at the SXSW Festival in 2008.
 These web series highlighted interactivity with the audience in addition to the narrative on relatively low budgets.
-In contrast, the eight-webisode series Sanctuary, starring actor/producer Amanda Tapping, cost $4.3 Million to produce.
+In contrast, the eight-episode show Sanctuary, starring actor/producer Amanda Tapping, cost $4.3 million to produce.
 Both Sanctuary and Prom Queen were nominated for a Daytime Emmy Award.
 Award-winning producer/director Marshall Herskovitz created the drama Quarterlife, which debuted on MySpace and was later distributed on NBC.

 In 2008, major television studios began releasing web series, such as the ABC comedy show Squeegies, the NBC sci-fi show Gemini Division, and the Bravo reality series The Malan Show.
-Warner Bros. relaunched The WB as an online network beginning with original mystery web series, Sorority Forever, created and produced by Big Fantastic and executive produced by McG.
+Warner Bros. relaunched The WB as an online network beginning with the original mystery web series Sorority Forever, created and produced by Big Fantastic and executive produced by McG.
 Meanwhile, MTV announced a new original web series created by Craig Brewer, $5 Cover, that brought together the indie music world and new media expansion.
-Joss Whedon created, produced and self-financed musical comedy-drama Dr. Horrible's Sing-Along Blog starring Neil Patrick Harris and Felicia Day.
+Joss Whedon created, produced, and self-financed the musical comedy-drama Dr. Horrible's Sing-Along Blog, starring Neil Patrick Harris and Felicia Day.
 Big Fantastic wrote and produced Foreign Body, a mystery web series that served as a prequel to Robin Cook's novel of the same name.
-Beckett and Goodfried founded a new Internet studio, EQAL, and produced a spin-off from lonelygirl15 titled LG15: The Resistance.
+Beckett and Goodfried founded a new Internet studio, EQAL, and produced a spin-off of lonelygirl15 titled LG15: The Resistance.